 How Does a Volunteer Adopt a Parrot?

-- A probation period is assigned to ensure you and your new feathered family member are a great match.
+- Agree to a probation period to ensure you and your new feathered family member are a great match.

 What Does a Volunteer Do?

 The following is a sample of jobs that are needed to be done at the facility:

 - Cleaning water and food bowls

 - Sweeping and mopping the floors in parrot rooms, or power-washing aviaries

 - Delivering fresh food and water to the parrots

 - Chopping fruits and vegetables and tidying kitchen area